Last Updated on January 21, 2021 by Grow with Bovees

 Alternatives To Removing Tree Roots Above Ground

-If cutting exposed roots above the ground is not an option, you can always cover the roots with topsoil to raise the surface level of your yard.
+If cutting exposed tree roots above the ground is not an option, you can always cover the roots with topsoil to raise the surface level of your yard.
 Raising the surface level of your yard by covering the exposed roots with topsoil will essentially bury the roots and encourage them to stay below the surface as they grow.

 Raising the surface level of your yard where the roots are exposed may be a lengthy process that yields results after a few years.